Home » Priority topics » Mobility

 Mobility as a Service (MaaS): a door-to-door solution

-As a public transport user today, you expect a door-to-door mobility solution: it should be easy to access travel information and buy tickets for your entire journey.
+As a public transport user, you expect a door-to-door mobility solution: it should be easy to access travel information and buy tickets for your entire journey.
 During your trip, it shouldn’t be a hassle to switch from one mode of transport to another.
 What’s more, border crossings should no longer present an obstacle to efficient use of public transport.

 We are also active in other innovative areas.